httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is common for content delivery network (CDN) infrastructure to support different HTTP versions on the front end and back end.
 For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to backend servers is done using HTTP/1.1.
 Unlike connection coalescing, the CDN will "demux" requests into discrete connections to the back end.
-HTTP/1.1 and older do not support response multiplexing in a single connection, so there is not a fairness problem.
+Response multiplexing in a single connection is not supported by HTTP/1.1 (or older), so there is not a fairness problem.
 However, backend servers MAY still use client headers for request scheduling.
 Backend servers SHOULD only schedule based on client priority information where that information can be scoped to individual end clients.
 Authentication and other session information might provide this